Ben-Wolf/Mergeable/README.md

 ### Milestone 3 Account Management - GOAL: 4/15/2017

+    * Set up database
+    * Create user and document schemas
     * Website Interactivity/Functionality
     * Give users ability to create accounts
     * Ability to save/download/upload documents.
     * Update and manage account options
-    * Deploy to Heroku

-### Milestone 4 Checkpoint - Goal 5/8/2017
+### Milestone 4 Stretch Goals - Goal 5/8/2017

+    * Clean up code architecture
+    * Ability to run code
-    * Advance collaboration to "Teacher"/"Student" permissions
+    * Deploy to AWS
     * Set a setting for files to be "workshops"
-    * Provide a method for running code within a workshop
     * Provide a methods and permissions for "Teachers" to grade workshops

 A specific list of issues filed under each respective milestone can be found [here](http://github.com/ben-wolf/mergeable/issues).